falent/googleHomeAssistantExpressNodeJS/README.md

 **OR**<div id='id-commands'/>

-We encourage you to do all steps by yourself in a cmd console because you can understand better what we are going to do :)
+We encourage you to do all steps by yourself in a windows cmd console because you can understand better what we are going to do :)

 1. Before we start you need to ensure that Git is properly configured to handle line endings.
 `git config --global core.autocrlf true`